gatherworkshops/digital-information/_courses/web-data-with-sqlite/flask.md

   - content: |

-      ### The assets folder
+      ### The static folder

-      This is where you keep all of your images and also any CSS of JavaScript you need.
+      This is where you keep all of your images and also any CSS or JavaScript you need.

     notes: |